-Christo Daskaltsis wants us thus drain our overstimulated perception and to recharge it with new insights about ourselves.
-His artwork shows the relation between object and observer not only in Platonic terms of distortion, but also in terms of identity.
-Because by experiencing his artwork, we are forced to put ourselves into question in terms of cognition, imagination, rationality and emotions – briefly, with all our most intimate senses.
+With his art, Christo Daskaltsis plays with our overstimulated perception and challenges the relation between object and observer – not only in Platonic terms of distortion and illusion, but also in terms of identity.
+Because by experiencing his art, we are forced to put ourselves into question in terms of cognition, imagination, rationality and emotions – briefly, with all our most intimate senses.